-On November 19, 2020, the Company entered into an award agreement (the "Agreement") with Cystic Fibrosis Foundation ("CFF"), pursuant to which it received a Therapeutics Development Award of up to \$4.2 million (the "Award") (of which \$484,249 had been previously received) to support the preclinical development (the "Development Program") of the Company's MAT2501 product candidate (the "Product"), a lipid nanocrystal oral formulation of the broad-spectrum aminoglycoside amikacin, for the treatment of pulmonary non-tubercular mycobacteria infections and other pulmonary diseases (the "Field").
+On November 19, 2020, the Company entered into an award agreement (the "Agreement") with CFF, pursuant to which it received a Therapeutics Development Award of up to \$4.2 million (the "Award") (of which \$484,249 had been previously received) to support the preclinical development (the "Development Program") of the Company's MAT2501 product candidate (the "Product"), a LNC oral formulation of the broad-spectrum aminoglycoside amikacin, for the treatment of pulmonary non-tubercular mycobacteria infections and other pulmonary diseases (the "Field").
+On November 19, 2021, the Company and CFF entered into an Amendment to the Agreement which added an additional milestone payment in the amount of \$321 thousand.
+The milestone payment was invoiced and the payment was received in the fourth quarter of 2021.

-The first payment under the Agreement, in the amount of \$650.0 thousand, became due upon execution of the Agreement.
+The first payment under the Agreement, in the amount of \$650 thousand, became due upon execution of the Agreement.
 The Company invoiced the CFF in November 2020 and payment was subsequently received in February 2021.
-At December 31, 2020, the related receivable of \$650.0 thousand is included in prepaid expenses and other current assets and the related deferred liability balance of \$576.6 thousand is included in accrued expense and other current liabilities.
-The remainder of the Award will be paid to the Company incrementally in installments upon the achievement of certain milestones related to the development program and progress of the Development Program, as set forth in the Agreement.
+During 2021, the Company invoiced and received \$2.5 million related to Agreement and the related deferred liability balance of \$899 thousand is included in accrued expense and other current liabilities.
+The remainder of the Award will be paid to the Company upon the achievement of certain milestones related to the development program and progress of the Development Program, as set forth in the Agreement.